marcschny/perl_finalproject/README.md

 ---
 ### Remark
-The file [src/score.pl](src/score.pl) is not working correctly.
+The file [src/score.pl](src/score.pl) is not working correctly (part 1b/2).
 More specifically, the checking of missing or incorrect answers does not work quite precisely.
 The problem lies in sorting the answers: in the case of incorrect answers, the wrong answers are sometimes compared with each other after sorting them alphabetically.
 By the time I realized this it was too late to adjust anything, so I left it as is and tried to improve it a little more.